Best of Morocco Family Holiday

 Day 1

 CasablancaSalaam Aleikum!
 Welcome to Casablanca, Morocco – a city modelled after Marseille and famous for its art deco buildings and, of course, the Humphrey Bogart and Ingred Berman classic.
-Your family adventure officially begins with a welcome meeting at 5 pm, but because there's only a little free time included here, we recommend arriving a day earlier to fully explore the city.
-A trip to the Hassan II Mosque is a definite highlight, or why not wander around the old medina, watch the locals play football on the beach or sip a glass of sweet mint tea in one of the many cafes.
+Your family adventure officially begins with a welcome meeting at 5 pm.
+If you have time, a trip to the Hassan II Mosque is a definite highlight of the city – or why not wander around the old medina, watch the locals play football on the beach or sip a glass of sweet mint tea in one of the many cafes?
+There’s lots to see and do here, so it’s recommended that you arrive a few days earlier and soak up everything Casablanca has to offer.

 -